Phinnnty/Hammerspoon/README.md

 - Vertical position: 0.01 to 0.99 (fraction of screen height)
 - Trigger zone start: 0.001 to 0.9 (fraction of screen width)
 - Edge buffer: 0 to 200 pixels

+### MouseToScrollBar.lua

+A standalone script that automatically moves the mouse cursor to the right side of the screen (near the scrollbar area) and performs auto-scrolling, it's more barebones than the packaged spoon; lacking the pause function via fn key, and the settings GUI.

+**Features:**
+- Automatically moves the mouse cursor to the right side of the screen when inactive
+- Implements a trigger zone on the bottom-right portion of the screen
+- Auto-scrolls when the mouse is in the trigger zone
+- Includes debugging output in the Hammerspoon console
+- Configurable scrolling speed and position

+**Usage:**
+Load this script in Hammerspoon to enable automatic mouse movement and scrolling.

 ## License